GenXProject/GenX.jl/docs/src/data_documentation.md

 • first column: The first column contains the time index of each row (starting in the second row) from 1 to N.

-• Second column onwards: Resources are listed from the second column onward with headers matching each resource name in the `Generators_data.csv` and `Vre_and_stor_data.csv` files in any order.
+• Second column onwards: Resources are listed from the second column onward with headers matching each resource name in the `Vre_stor.csv` files in any order.
 The availability for each resource at each time step is defined as a fraction of installed capacity and should be between 0 and 1.
-Note that for this reason, resource names specified in `Generators_data.csv` and `Vre_and_stor_data.csv` must be unique.
+Note that for this reason, resource names specified in all the resource `.csv` files must be unique.

 #### 2.2.11 Vre\_and\_stor\_wind\_variability.csv